 Patients presenting with acute chest pain, electrocardiography (ECG) changes of acute inferior myocardial infarction, and a previously undocumented murmur of aortic insufficiency (AI) are of particular concern for a type I aortic dissection into the right coronary artery (causing inferior myocardial infarction), and the aortic valve (causing AI).

 If chest x-ray suggests dissection, TEE, CTA, or MRA is done immediately after the patient is stabilized.
 Findings of an intimal flap and double lumina confirm dissection.

 Multiplanar TEE is 97 to 99% sensitive and, with M-mode echocardiography, is nearly 100% specific.
-It can be done at the bedside in < 20 min and does not require contrast agents.
-If TEE is unavailable, CTA is recommended; it has a positive predictive value of 100% and a negative predictive value of 86%.
+It can be done at the bedside in < 20 minutes and does not require contrast agents.
+However, CTA is typically the first-line imaging modality because it is often available more rapidly and widely than TEE.
+The sensitivity of CTA exceeds 95% and it has a positive predictive value of 100% and a negative predictive value of 86%.

 MRA has nearly 100% sensitivity and specificity for aortic dissection.
 But it is time-consuming and ill-suited for emergencies.
 It is probably best used for stable patients with subacute or chronic chest pain when dissection is suspected.

 Contrast aortography is an option if surgery is being considered.
 In addition to identifying the origin and extent of dissection, severity of aortic regurgitation, and extent of involvement of the aorta’s major branches, aortography helps determine whether simultaneous coronary artery bypass surgery is needed.
 Echocardiography should also be done to check for aortic regurgitation and thus determine whether the aortic valve should be repaired or replaced concomitantly.